swvanderlaan/MetaGWASToolKit/README.md

 Although we made it easy to just select, copy and paste and run these blocks of code, it is not a good practise to blindly copy and paste commands.
 Try to be aware about what you are doing.
 And never, never run `sudo` commands without a good reason to do so.

-We have tested GWASToolKit on CentOS6.6, CentOS7, and OS X El Capitan (version 10.11.[x]).
+We have tested MetaGWASToolKit on CentOS7, and OS X Sierra (version 10.11.[x]).

 --------------

 #### Installing the scripts locally

-You can use the scripts locally to run analyses on a Unix-based system, like Mac OS X (Mountain Lion+).
+You can use the scripts locally to run analyses on a Unix-based system, like Mac OS X (Sierra+).
 We need to make an appropriate directory to download 'gits' to, and install this 'git'.

 ##### Step 1: make a directory, and go there.